MutationalEpidemiologyTeam/METwiki.github.io/Share_big_files.md

 This is called File Depot !

 Steps to use it :
-1. Copy paste this link in your browser : https://filedepot.iarc.fr/new/
+1. Copy paste this [link](https://filedepot.iarc.fr/new/) in your browser
 2. Give a name to your file depot
 3. Create a password for admin
 4. Create a password for contributor